lipido/paperdown/README.md

    - PDF: `build/paper.pdf`
    - DOCX: `build/paper.docx`

-3. To control the fonts and styles used in the generated DOCX, edit the `reference.docx` file.
-This file serves as a template for the DOCX output.

 ### File Structure

 - `paper.md`: The main Markdown file for the paper.
 - `references.bib`: The bibliography file (exported from Zotero using Better BibTeX).
 - `citation-styles/`: Contains Citation Style Language (CSL) files for formatting references.
-- `reference.docx`: A template file used to define the fonts and styles for the DOCX output.
 - `environment.yml`: Specifies the Conda environment dependencies.

 ## Example Features